-- Socio-cultural drivers of critical anthropogenic processes such as deforestation, desertification, land cover change, urbanization, and poverty - Resilience and robustness of socio-cultural systems - Scientific principles underlying conflict, cooperation, and altruism - Economy, culture, migration, and globalization - Variability and change in kinship and family norms and practices - General cultural and social principles underlining the drivers of specific health outcomes and disease transmission - Social regulation, governmentality, and violence - Origins of complexity in socio-cultural systems - Language and culture: orality and literacy, sociolinguistics, and cognition - Human variation through empirically grounded ethnographic descriptions - Mathematical and computational models of sociocultural systems such as social network analysis, agent-based models, multilevel models, and modes that integrate agent-based simulations and geographic information systems (GIS)
+- Sociocultural drivers of critical anthropogenic processes such as deforestation, desertification, land cover change, urbanization and poverty. - Resilience and robustness of sociocultural systems. - Scientific principles underlying conflict, cooperation and altruism, as well as explanations of variation in culture, norms, behaviors and institutions. - Economy, culture, migration and globalization. - Variability and change in kinship and family norms and practices. - General cultural and social principles underlining the drivers of health outcomes and disease transmission. - Biocultural work that considers the nexus of human culture and its relationship with human biology. - Social regulation, governmentality and violence. - Origins of complexity in sociocultural systems. - Language and culture: orality and literacy, sociolinguistics and cognition. - Theoretically-informed approaches to co-production in relation to scientific understandings of human variability and environmental stewardship. - Mathematical and computational models of sociocultural systems such as social network analysis, agent-based models, multi-level models, and modes that integrate agent-based simulations and geographic information systems (GIS).

 As part of its effort to encourage and support projects that explicitly integrate education and basic research, CA provides support to enhance and improve the conduct of doctoral dissertation projects designed and carried out by doctoral students enrolled in U.S. institutions of higher education who are conducting scientific research that enhances basic scientific knowledge.
-As part of this effort, CA discourages projects that return students to a previous site of employment or volunteer work unless there is a strong justification for the scientific merits of that particular site.